mobilecoinofficial/ledger-mob/README.md

 - `apt install libusb-1.0-0-dev libhidapi-dev libudev-dev` for communication with physical ledger devices
 - `docker pull ghcr.io/ledgerhq/speculos` to fetch speculos docker image for integration tests

+On linux you will need to install the [udev rules](https://github.com/LedgerHQ/udev-rules)
+- `wget https://raw.githubusercontent.com/LedgerHQ/udev-rules/master/20-hw1.rules` to download the rules
+- `sudo cp 20-hw1.rules /etc/udev/rules.d/` to move the rules to the right place
+- `sudo udevadm control --reload-rules` to reload udev rules
+- replug the device

 **Optional:**
 - `pip3 install ledgerwallet` to install the [ledgerctl](https://github.com/LedgerHQ/ledgerctl) tool to side-load applications onto a physical nanosplus